Training Program

 Dr. Elisa Mele – Reader in Biomaterials, Department of Materials & Annaliese Hambleton – PhD Student in Biomaterials Engineering, Loughborough University 🌍United KingdomDemo 2: Membrane emulsification 📍Room No.S.2.01

-Demo 3: Adhesion of fragrance microcapsules via a bespoke microfluidic deviceSRoom 📍Room No. S.2.063
+Demo 3: Adhesion of fragrance microcapsules via a bespoke microfluidic 📍Room No. S.2.063

-Dr. Dan Baiocco – Research Fellow in Chemical Engineering, University of Birmingham 🌍United KingdomDemo 4: Spray Drying 📍Room No. S.0.35
+Dr. Dan Baiocco – Research Fellow in Chemical Engineering, Loughborough University 🌍United KingdomDemo 4: Spray Drying 📍Room No. S.0.35

 Tim Coles – Bio Technical Tutor & Rod Dring – Laboratory Technician, Loughborough University 🌍United KingdomWorking on assignments📍S Building Foyer